Python-SIP/sip/docs/api_14.rst

 .. c:function:: PyTypeObject *sipGetWrapperType()

-    This returns the type of the ``PyObject`` structure used to wrap types.
+    This returns the type of the :c:type:`PyObject` structure used to wrap types.
 It is exposed to Python code as :class:`sip.wrapper`.

     :return:
         a borrowed reference to the type object.